 2. Virtual Box will already know that you want to install 64-bit Ubuntu Linux because it’s just that good.
 Give your machine a name and click Next.

 3. You’ll now be asked to allocate RAM to the machine.
-Depending on how much RAM you have you can give it anywhere between 2 GB to 4 GB or even 6 GB.
+Depending on the available RAM, you can give it anywhere between 2 GB to 4 GB or even 6 GB.
 However, 4GB would be more than sufficient. make sure you don’t end up allocating all your RAM because Windows needs some of it too.
-Click Next when you’ve allocated the RAM. accolate memory size to vm
+Click Next when you’ve allocated the RAM.accolate memory size to vm

-4. Next, you will be asked which method to use to provide a hard disk to the Ubuntu virtual machine.
-Create a virtual hard disk now is pre-selected, so simply click Create.
+4. Next, you will be asked which method to provide a hard disk to the Ubuntu virtual machine.
+Create a virtual hard disk now is pre-selected, so click Create.

-5. Since you won’t be using this Virtual Machine with any other software select VDI in the next step and click Next. virtual hard disk on windows
+5. Since you won’t use this Virtual Machine with any other software select VDI in the next step and click Next.virtual hard disk on windows

-6. Now you’ll need to select whether the hard disk is Dynamic allocated or given a Fixed size.
+6. Now, select whether the hard disk is Dynamic allocated or given a Fixed size.
 What these mean is explained right there and either of the options works fine. dynamic allocation of hard disk memory

 7. The 10 GB size recommended by Virtual Box is sufficient, but not enough.
-If you have enough space available, give it at least 20GB. and click Create.
-Creating the virtual hard disk can take some time depending on your choices and your hardware. file location and size
+If you have enough space available, give it at least 20GB, and click Create.
+Creating the virtual hard disk can take time depending on your choices and hardware. file location and size

 Install Ubuntu

-1. Once the virtual machine is created, it is time to load up and install Ubuntu on it.
-To do this, either double-click on the newly created machine or select it and click the Start button. ubuntu start-up disk
+1. Once the virtual machine is created, it is time to load up and install Ubuntu.
+To do this, either double-click the newly created machine or select it and click the Start button. ubuntu start-up disk

-2. Click on the folder icon and select the downloaded Ubuntu ISO image then click Start.
+2. Click the folder icon, select the downloaded Ubuntu ISO image, and click Start.

 3. The machine will boot up Ubuntu normally as it would boot up on any PC and you can then select whether to Try Ubuntu or Install Ubuntu.
 Select Install Ubuntu.

-5. Select Erase disk and install Ubuntu in the next step This is safe for the Virtual Machine and will not really wipe anything.
-Click Install Now and Continue erase disk and install ubuntu
+5. Select Erase disk and install Ubuntu in the next step This is safe for the Virtual Machine and will not wipe anything.
+Click Install Now and Continue. erase disk and install ubuntu

-6. From here on, the steps are quite self-explanatory and all you have to do is make some choices and click Continue.
+6. From here on, the steps are self-explanatory as you have to make some choices and click Continue.

 8. Click Restart Now when the installation is complete.
-If the machine does not automatically restart, just close it and start it again.
+If the machine does not automatically restart, close it and start again.

 Read Next: How to Run Windows Programs on Mac and Linux